 -Choice Reviews Online (American Library Association)

-Also covered in: Civil Engineering, Landscape Architecture Magazine, and Earth Magazine
+Also covered in: The American Interest, Civil Engineering, Landscape Architecture Magazine, and Earth Magazine

 Reprinted magazine excerpts or derived material from The Very Hungry City